cosmos/ibc/spec/core/ics-002-client-semantics/README.md

 #### `ClientMessage`

 A `ClientMessage` is an opaque data structure defined by a client type which provides information to update the client.
-`ClientMessages` can be submitted to an associated client to add new `ConsensusState(s)` and/or update the `ClientState`.
+`ClientMessage`s can be submitted to an associated client to add new `ConsensusState`(s) and/or update the `ClientState`.
 They likely contain a height, a proof, a commitment root, and possibly updates to the validity predicate.

 ```typescript
 type ClientMessage = bytes